-There is no flood control component involved as only a barrage is proposed on Godavari.
+There is no flood control component involved.

-14.15 Role of the link project in the overall development of the region addition to above benefits, lot of employment will be generated during construction period which will enhance the socio-economic conditions of the people living in the vicinity.
+14.15 Role of the link project in the overall development of the region

+The project will go a long way in enhancing the socio-economic status of the people of the area.
+It would provide the impetus to industrialization and overall economic development of the region.
+In addition to above benefits, lot of employment will be generated during construction period which will enhance the socio-economic conditions of the people living in the vicinity.
 As a corollary, many new secondary and tertiary economic activities will be generated in the region due to coming up of this project, which will lead to overall development of the area.